 Added after posting:

-I've decided this is going to be the beginning of a series on the subject of the minimalistic lifestyle.
 After you thoroughly absorb this post, move on through the series: